-Ability to be get cyber liability insurance is more difficult than ever
+The ability to be get cyber liability insurance is more difficult than ever

 Insurers have also tightened the requirements for insurance.
-If certain precautionary steps are not taken and maintained, an insurance company can refuse to payout the terms of the claim.
+If certain precautionary steps are not taken and maintained, an insurance company can refuse to pay out the terms of the claim.
 Or they may ask the policyholder to front the ransom, requiring a small- or medium-sized company to potentially have a million and some change available to pay the hackers before the insurance company reimburses them.

 To help pick the best cyber insurance policy for your company and uphold the terms of your insurance, it’s important to have a competent IT department.
-They can also help protect your company from cyber attacks.
+They can also help protect your company from cyber-attacks.
 But even the best IT department cannot guarantee you will never be hacked; so cyber insurance is a must.